7 Tables

 • Convert a data range to a table.

-• Sort and filtering of tables.
+• Sort and filter tables.

 • Calculated columns in a table.